 301. Spanish Grammar.
 (H)

 An in-depth study of the more subtle nuances of Spanish grammar including narration in the past and the subjunctive with a strong emphasis on oral and written practice.
 The course includes readings about the grammatical system.
-SPA 221 or SPA 222.
+Prerequisite: SPA 221 or SPA 222.

 First course dedicated to reading and interpreting literature.
 Introduction to the fundamentals of literature and aesthetic appreciation through careful reading, analysis and class discussion of Spanish-language texts from both sides of the Atlantic.
 Prerequisite: SPA 222 or permission.